 Lecture 1 – THE HAMMERSTEINS - A MUSICAL THEATRE FAMILY

-This talk covers the century-long story of one of Broadway's most creative and productive families begins with Oscar Hammerstein I who becomes a successful cigar and real estate mogul to fund his theatre-building ambitions.
+This talk covers the century-long story of one of Broadway's most creative and productive families.
+The story begins with Oscar Hammerstein I who becomes a successful cigar and real estate mogul to fund his theatre-building ambitions.
 He builds more than a dozen theatres and spearheads the development of Times Square as the theatre capital of the world.
 His sons, Willie and Arthur carry on the tradition and nurture such talents as Will Rogers, W.C.
 Fields, Al Jolson, Houdini, and Charlie Chaplin.
 Willie's son Oscar II becomes the most successful lyricist of all time, writing the story and words to the Broadway shows Showboat, Oklahoma, South Pacific, Carousel, The King and I, and The Sound of Music.
 The accomplishments of this family are monumental.
 Their tale is enchanting.
 The Hammersteins is at once a deeply personal story of an American family living the American dream and a celebration of musical theatre in this country.

 Lecture 2 – THE RODGERS AND HAMMERSTEIN REVOLUTION